tez-capital/docs.tez.capital_content/en/getting-started/what-is-baking.md

 - **As needed:** Protocol upgrades (usually every 3 months) require updating TezBake
 - **Ongoing:** Monitoring hardware, internet stability, and UPS battery

 > **💡 TIP:** Tools like [TezPeak](/tezpeak/tutorials/setup/) provide a web dashboard so you can check your baker status at a glance without SSH.
-[TezWatch](/tezwatch/tutorials/setup/) sends Discord/Telegram alerts when something goes wrong.
+[TezWatch](/tezwatch/tutorials/setup/) sends Discord alerts when something goes wrong.

 ---